The Burgess Prize

 Who can enter?

-The Observer / Burgess Prize for Arts Journalism is currently closed for entries.
-These legacy pages explain all about the prize.
+The Observer / Anthony Burgess Prize for Arts Journalism is currently closed for entries.
+We plan to open entries for 206 Prize in early autumn.

 What do I write?

-For examples of the kind of thing we would like to see, here are pieces by previous winners; and here are the Culture pages on the Guardian / Observer website.
+For examples of the kind of thing we would like to see, here are pieces by previous winners; and here are the Culture pages of the Guardian website.

 What's the prize?

-Expect a shortlist announcement early next year, with the winner being announced at an awards ceremony on 25th February 2023.
-The prizes are presented by the International Anthony Burgess Foundation and the Observer
+The prizes are awarded by the International Anthony Burgess Foundation and the Observer

 How do I enter?